 The fault can result from the fact that the producer did not act "as a reasonable person would be expected to act."

-The other regime that exists links liability to "things that are in one's custody," ie, a thing that a party has the power to use, control and manage (Article 1242 of the French Civil Code).
-The existence of a fault is not required and the plaintiff only has to prove that the damage was caused by a "thing" (ie, any type of product, including vehicles).
-One could argue that the consumer has custody of the product as soon as he/she has purchased it.
-French case law considers that manufacturers are strictly liable and as such retain custody of the products they manufactured despite their apparent transfer to users.
-This principle has been applied when the product, due to its nature, contained latent potential for harm (eg, explosion of products such as televisions, gas cylinders, fire extinguishers and bottles of sparkling water or soda).
+The other regime that exists links liability to "things that are in one's custody," ie, a thing that a party has the power to use, control or manage (Article 1242 of the French Civil Code).
+The existence of a fault is not required, and the plaintiff only has to prove that the damage was caused by a "thing" (ie, any type of product, including vehicles).
+One could argue that the consumer has custody of the product as soon as he or she has purchased it.
+French case law considers that manufacturers are strictly liable and as such retain custody of the products they have manufactured despite their apparent transfer to users.
+This principle has been applied when the product, due to its nature, contained latent potential for harm (eg, the explosions of products such as televisions, gas cylinders, fire extinguishers and bottles of sparkling water or soda).